makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 }
 ```

-Alexa will remember that this user has already asked Movie Facts a question, and mention that in the request: the session `"new"` value has changed from `true` to `false`.
+Alexa remembers that this user has already interacted with Movie Facts, and mentions that in the request: the session `"new"` value has changed from `true` to `false`.

 #### Responding depending on the state of the Session

-Now that we know this, let’s upgrade our application to respond with two different strings, depending on whether this is the first question the user has asked:
+Now that we know this, let’s upgrade our application to respond with two different strings, depending on whether this is the first question the user has asked to Movie Facts:

 ```ruby
 require 'sinatra'